On the density of rational points on rational elliptic surfaces: Introduction

 \subsection{Outline of the paper}

-In part \ref{RES}, we give a few reminders on rational elliptic surfaces and del Pezzo surfaces.
-In part \ref{rootnumber}, we recall the definition and the properties of the root number.
+In Section \ref{RES}, we give a few reminders on rational elliptic surfaces and del Pezzo surfaces.
+In Section \ref{rootnumber}, we recall the definition and the properties of the root number.

-In part \ref{IRESgeneral}, we prove the unirationality of rational elliptic surfaces with $j$-invariant not equal to $0$ or $1728$ (the second point of Theorem \ref{thmprincipal}).
-In part \ref{IRES1728}, we exhibit a section on a rational elliptic surface with $j$-invariant equal to $1728$ and from this deduce the density of its rational points.
+In Section \ref{IRESgeneral}, we prove the unirationality of rational elliptic surfaces with $j$-invariant different from $0$ or $1728$ (the second point of Theorem \ref{thmprincipal}).
+In Section \ref{IRES1728}, we exhibit a section on a rational elliptic surface with $j$-invariant equal to $1728$ and from this deduce the density of its rational points.
 This section is not always of infinite order, but its existence completes the proof of the statement on isotrivial rational elliptic surfaces of Theorem \ref{thmprincipal}.

-In part \ref{IRES0root}, we find conditions on the coefficients of an rational elliptic surface with zero $j$-invariant give by the equation $y^2=x^3+AT^6+B$ (with $A,B\in\Z$) so that the root number of the fibers always takes the value $+1$.
-In section \ref{IRES1728root}, we find conditions on the coefficients of some rational elliptic surfaces with $j$-invariant $1728$ given by the equation $y^2=x^3+xC(A^2T^4+B^2)$ (where $A,B,C\in\Z$) so that the root number of the fibers always takes the value $+1$.
+In Section \ref{IRES0root}, we find conditions on the coefficients of an rational elliptic surface with zero $j$-invariant give by the equation $y^2=x^3+AT^6+B$ (with $A,B\in\Z$) so that the root number of the fibers always takes the value $+1$.
+In Section \ref{IRES1728root}, we find conditions on the coefficients of some rational elliptic surfaces with $j$-invariant $1728$ given by the equation $y^2=x^3+xC(A^2T^4+B^2)$ (where $A,B,C\in\Z$) so that the root number of the fibers always takes the value $+1$.

-We end the article in part \ref{noniso} with the completion of the proof of Theorem \ref{thmprincipal}.
+We end the article in Section \ref{noniso} with the completion of the proof of Theorem \ref{thmprincipal}.
 We also give various small results on non-isotrivial elliptic surfaces.